-Yes, while we normally require that pre-requisite courses be taken with a grade, pre-requisite course changes to Pass/Fail due to COVID-19 during Spring and Summer 2020 coursework will be accepted to meet this requirement.
+Yes, while we normally require that pre-requisite courses be taken with a grade, pre-requisite course changes to Pass/Fail due to COVID-19 during calendar year 2020 and Spring 2021 coursework will be accepted to meet this requirement.
 We already accept online coursework taken at accredited institutions.
-The MCAT will still be required, however if the AAMC adds additional test dates in October, those will also be considered.
+The MCAT will still be required.

 How do you view out-of-state applicants?